marius-team/marius/README.md

 Additionally, if the reviewers of this artifact encounter any issues/bugs, please contact us and we will fix the issue and push an update to the branch.

+#### What's missing? ####
+In this current version of the artifact the following experiments have not been added as they require a large amount of additional code.
+These will be added in future versions of the artifact.

+Experiments not yet added:
+ - DGL-KE Livejournal
+ - DGL-KE Twitter
+ - PBG Twitter
+ - PBG Freebase86m

+These experiments require additional preprocessing code to prepare the input dataset for each respective system.

 #### Experiments that require extra effort to reproduce ####
 Some experiments will not run on the single P3.2xLarge instance due to memory requirements and need to be run on a machine with a large amount of memory.